AN EXTRAORDINARY SELF-HELP PROGRAM

-The autistic author (self diagnosed after her child's autism diagnosis) created, developed and delivered, ROARHEART™, a highly successful and liberating program (a project they had been developing and designed for 17 years, since 1998, delivered between 2010 - 2015) with astounding outcomes for young, diverse and autistic women aged 12 - 25 years.
+The author created, developed and delivered, ROARHEART™, a highly successful and liberating program.
+A project they continue to develop and design since 1998, delivered between 2010 - 2015 with astounding outcomes for young and adult neurodivergent women aged 12 - 25 years.

 Who bravely and courageously made the decision to entirely devote their life, putting their career, business or launching the program nationally on hold, to be their autistic, neurodivergent child's 24/7 Carer.
 First assisting their and their child's recovery due to the trauma from the education system to discover a ROARHEART™ approach to their young child's autistic/neurodivergent learning and living which made sense as the approach, without question, demonstrated it's extraordinary success with supporting and reconnecting traumatised, disengaged and struggling diverse young women.

 Understanding the ROARHEART™ program provided opportunities where there were none.
 It was excruciating for the author not being able to launch the program after nearly 2 decades of dedicated and relentless work on the amazing project.

 The other facilitator of the program, late self-diagnosed autistic (after their child's autism diagnosis), are also assisting their child's recovery as a 24/7 Carer due to the trauma from the education system, as it is, and family violence.
 Their life too is 'on hold' to help save their's and their own child's life as well, fighting for government, emergency and professional assistance support for them both.

 In the meantime, while the ROARHEART™ program is 'on hold' both the program developer and it's facilitator are learning how to be 'participants' and their children are the 'facilitators'.
 To learn how to support their children to LOVE, TRUST, REVEL and LEAD with their brilliant autism and neurodivergence by FOLLOWING THEIR CHILDREN'S INBUILT INEXPLICABLE INNER KNOWLEDGE – their intuition – in all matters concerning them, before taking the program to the world.

 "My parent (also late self–diagnosed autistic/neurodivergent) remembered and shared with me, 2 days before putting this blurb together when she hugged a 150–year–old Morton Bay Fig Tree she heard these words...